samuel-asefa/PasswordPal/README.md

 ## 🔑 PasswordPal
-A terminal run application that allows you to store your emails, password and account information.
+A tool to store emails and passwords.
+Run as an app from Terminal.

 ## 📖 How to Use
 1. Install Python